farhannaza/IP-Protection/README.md

 **Node.js** is an open-source, cross-platform JavaScript runtime environment that allows you to run JavaScript code outside of the web browser.

-### 📌 Why Node.js?

-- Enables JavaScript on the server-side.
-- Used for creating fast and scalable network applications.
-- Useful for building command-line tools, APIs, and more.

 ### 🧩 Installation Steps

 1. Download Node.js from the official website: [https://nodejs.org/](https://nodejs.org/)